Mwiche96/OhMyGrid/docs/impact.md

 <h1>Impact </h1>
 </div>

+OpenStreetMap’s unique value in creating high quality data for sustainable development has been proven by multiple initatives all around the world:

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
   <a href="https://pypsa-earth.readthedocs.io/en/latest/index.html" target="_blank">
   <img src="../images/impact/pypsa-earth-india.jpg" class="img-border" style="width: 100%;"> </a>
   <figcaption class="image-caption">The PyPSA-Earth open-source energy system model uses OpenStreetMap data to study the future of energy around the world.
 Click to enlarge.</figcaption>
 </div>

-OpenStreetMap’s unique value in creating high quality data for sustainable development has been proven by multiple initatives all around the world:

-1. The [The Humanitarian OpenStreetMap Team](https://www.hotosm.org/) is the main mapping tool used for providing high-quality data for fast decision-making in early disaster response.
-419,000 volunteer mappers have supported this initiative.
-The platform is a collaboration between multiple organisations, including satellite imaging providers such as Maxar and the Red Cross.
-It ensures that life-saving decisions are traceable and verifiable, providing the highest standard of data.
-As the electrical grid is highly affected by significant increases in extreme weather events, electrical grid data [plays a key role in disaster response](https://github.com/USAFORUNHCRhive/turkana-grid-mapping).
+1. The [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) provides high-quality, open geospatial data to support fast and informed decision-making during early disaster response.
+More than 419,000 volunteer mappers have contributed to this initiative.
+The platform is a collaboration between multiple organizations, including satellite imaging providers like Maxar and humanitarian agencies such as the Red Cross.
+This collaboration ensures that critical, life-saving decisions are grounded in traceable and verifiable data, especially as the frequency of extreme weather events increases.
+In such contexts, accurate electrical grid data [plays a key role in disaster response](https://github.com/USAFORUNHCRhive/turkana-grid-mapping).

-1. [The Global Electrification Platform](https://electrifynow.energydata.info/) is the World Bank’s main tool for estimating electrification in rural communities of 58 countries.
-It uses OpenStreetMap data to map infrastructure like roads, buildings, and settlements, helping identify off-grid populations.
-This geospatial data feeds into energy models that support planning of grid and off-grid electrification pathways, making the Global Electrification Platform a central resource for energy access planning in developing regions.
+1. The [Global Electrification Platform](https://electrifynow.energydata.info/), developed by the World Bank, estimates electrification in rural areas across 58 countries.
+Using OpenStreetMap data to map roads, buildings, and settlements, it helps identify off-grid populations and informs planning for both grid and off-grid electrification strategies.

-1. [EnergyData.info – Open Data Portal](https://energydata.info/dataset/?q=OpenStreetMap) hosts over 1,000 datasets to support global energy development.
-Of the 1,072 open datasets released by the World Bank on this platform, 533 are energy-related and depend directly on OpenStreetMap data.
-This underscores the critical role that OSM plays in enabling open, geospatially-aware energy analytics worldwide.
+1. [EnergyData.info](https://energydata.info/dataset/?q=OpenStreetMap) hosts over 1,072 energy-related datasets, 533 of which directly depend on OpenStreetMap data.
+The World Bank uses this data to finance and support energy infrastructure projects in low- and middle-income countries, including expanding energy access, modernizing power systems, and promoting clean energy solutions.

 ## **<div class="tools-header">How and why is it used for the Electrical Grid?</div>**
 **When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.**<br>